dantodev/typescript-express-starter/README.md

 # typescript-express-app

 This starter is preconfigured with:

 - typescript (ts-node)
-- express (web server)
+- express as web server
-- jest (unit tests)
+- jest for unit tests
-- eslint + prettier
+- eslint + prettier for syntax linting and consistent code style
-- vscode format on save (requires eslint plugin)
+- vscode format on save (requires eslint plugin in vscode)
 - git hook to lint code before commit
-- dotenv

-## TODO
-- move dotenv in env-loader.ts
+- dotenv environment configurations
-- add error-handling.ts
-- add error type exceptions
+- error handling and reusable error type exception
-- add 404 handling
-- nodemon to watch and restart
+- nodemon for automatic restart on crash and watch mode while development